finbourne/lusid-sdk-csharp/sdk/docs/InstrumentsApi.md

 ## UpdateInstrumentIdentifier

-> Instrument UpdateInstrumentIdentifier (string identifierType, string identifier, UpdateInstrumentIdentifierRequest request = null)
+> Instrument UpdateInstrumentIdentifier (string identifierType, string identifier, UpdateInstrumentIdentifierRequest request)

 [EARLY ACCESS] Update instrument identifier

-Adds, updates, or removes an identifier on an instrument
+Update, insert or delete a single instrument identifier for a single instrument.
+If it is not being deleted  the identifier will be updated if it already exists and inserted if it does not.

 ### Example